Evidence-Based Treatment to Break the Cycle for Marijuana Addiction

 To put it simply, marijuana alters the brain through chemical manipulation.
 The active ingredient in marijuana — tetrahydrocannabinol (THC) — attaches to receptors in the brain, where it triggers chemical reactions that create a sense of relaxation and bliss.
 The brain responds by shutting down receptors in order to resist this chemical manipulation.
 This creates over time a situation where the brain will only function optimally when under marijuana’s influence.

-But like other forms of dependency and addiction, marijuana addiction can be treated — and avoided — through effective, evidence-based treatment.
+But like other forms of dependency and addiction, marijuana addiction can be treated — and avoided — through effective, evidence-based licensed treatment in Illinois, Western Iowa and Wisconsin.

 Marijuana addiction is an illness that requires treatment